jkr174/ToolDatabaseProject/README.md

 # ToolDatabaseProject
- Note: LocalDB (Server Version 904) is required for this application to work.
+ Note: Database file needs to be in the same folder as the exe file.
+LocalDB (Server Version 904) is required for this application to work.
  You can download/upgrade your installtion here: https://go.microsoft.com/fwlink/?linkid=866658

  # Rental Form